-Recently on April 4th, both Jupiter and Pluto formed a conjunction.
+On April 4th, 2020 both Jupiter and Pluto formed a conjunction.

-A conjunction that occurs every thirteen years, this is the first of three in 2020, creating an extended period from April through November to come to terms with the meaning that can be gathered from being at the ending and beginning of their cycle.
+This is a conjunction that occurs every thirteen years, this will be the first of three conjunctions between Jupiter and Pluto for the year of 2020, creating an extended period from April through November to come to terms with the meaning that can be gathered from being at the ending and beginning of their cycle.

-Jupiter formed its first conjunction with Pluto on April 4th at 25 degrees of Capricorn with both celestial bodies stationed direct.
-The second conjunction will be on June 30th, 2020 at 25 degrees of Capricorn while both planets are retrograde.
-The third and final conjunction will occur on November 12 at 23 degrees of Capricorn.
-Both planets will be stationed direct.
+Jupiter formed its first conjunction with Pluto on April 4th, 2020 at 25 degrees in Capricorn with both celestial bodies stationed direct.
+The second conjunction will be on June 30th, 2020 at 25 degrees in Capricorn with both planets in retrograde.
+The third and final conjunction will occur on November 12th, 2020 at 23 degrees in Capricorn were both planets will be stationed direct.

-With this aspect occurring recently, we are already experiencing the beginning stages of a shift and it is predicted to take another course or for there to be an important turn of events by the next conjunction in June and July, that will have us learning and integrating the lessons we are being presented with, so that by the last conjunction in November, “we will have learned how to adjust to whatever developments have coincided with being at the threshold of a new cycle between Jupiter and Pluto, and we will be able to understand more fully how to work with whatever insights and awareness we have gained.”
+With the first conjunction just recently passing, we are already experiencing the beginning stages of a shift and it is predicted to take another course or for there to be an important turn of events by the next conjunction in June and July.
+This conjunction will have us learning and integrating the lessons we are being presented with, so that by the last conjunction in November, “we will have learned how to adjust to whatever developments have coincided with being at the threshold of a new cycle between Jupiter and Pluto, and we will be able to understand more fully how to work with whatever insights and awareness we have gained.”

 Before getting into extensive details about this aspect, let’s break down what each component means.